bkkaggle/inplace-layernorm/markdown/notes.md

 -   make `autograd.function` relu
 -   combine to make activated batchnorm
 -   prob can make autograd.fn bn more efficient by removing something from the cache
--   autograd.fn checkpointing version isnt any more efficient
+-   autograd.fn version implemented properly is almost equivalent to pt version
-    -   probably because you still need to save inputs for backwards pass
+-   the reason why the checkpointed inplace abn is more memory optimized is because the outputs of the bn aren't cached